hsiaoyi0504/awesome-cheminformatics/README.md

 * [Asad's Blog](https://chembioinfo.com/) - Bolg of Syed Asad Rahman, who is a research scientist in the [Thornton group](http://www.ebi.ac.uk/research/thornton) at EMBL-EBI.
 * [steeveslab-blog](http://asteeves.github.io/) - Some examples using [RDKit](http://www.rdkit.org/).
 * [Macs in Chemistry](http://www.macinchem.org/) - Provide a resource for chemists using Apple Macintosh computers.
+* [Is Life Worth Living](https://iwatobipen.wordpress.com) - iwatobipen is a medicinal chemist in mid-size pharmaceutical company in Japan.
+He loves cheminformatics and posted lots of chemoinformatical blogs

 ### Books

 * [Computational Approaches in Cheminformatics and Bioinformatics](https://books.google.com/books/about/Computational_Approaches_in_Cheminformat.html?id=bLqV4rYQoYsC) -  Include insights from public (NIH), academic, and industrial sources at the same time.
 * [Chemoinformatics for Drug Discovery](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118742785) - Materials about how to use Chemoinformatics strategies to improve drug discovery results.
+* [Handbook of Chemoinformatics: From Data to Knowledge in 4 Volumes](https://onlinelibrary.wiley.com/doi/book/10.1002/9783527618279) - Many detials for cheminformatics descriptors and algorithm.
+RDkit cited this abook alot

 <a id="see-also"></a>
 ## See Also